nunes1909/beer-app/README.md

 # Beer App

-## Índices:
+## Sumário:
-- Para acessar a Wiki do projeto:
-  - <a href="https://github.com/nunes1909/beer-app/wiki">Clique aqui</a>.
+- Para acessar a Wiki do projeto: <a href="https://github.com/nunes1909/beer-app/wiki">Clique aqui</a>.
-- Para acessar a Arquitetura do projeto:
-  - <a href="https://github.com/nunes1909/beer-app/wiki/Arquitetura">Clique aqui</a>.
+- Para acessar a Arquitetura do projeto: <a href="https://github.com/nunes1909/beer-app/wiki/Arquitetura">Clique aqui</a>.
-- Para acessar as features do projeto:
-  - <a href="https://github.com/nunes1909/beer-app/wiki/Features">Clique aqui</a>.
+- Para acessar as features do projeto: <a href="https://github.com/nunes1909/beer-app/wiki/Features">Clique aqui</a>.
-- Para acessar a galeria do projeto:
-  - <a href="https://github.com/nunes1909/beer-app/wiki/Galeria">Clique aqui</a>.
+- Para acessar a galeria do projeto: <a href="https://github.com/nunes1909/beer-app/wiki/Galeria">Clique aqui</a>.

 ## Sobre este projeto:
 A ideia deste aplicativo é: